the-crypt-keeper/can-ai-code/README.md

 ## News

+**7/29** Results of `junior-v2` are live!
+Many improvements to the results app as well, with more coming.

 **7/26** Preparing to re-evaluate all models.
 Unified all GPU-based interviewers under `interview_cuda.py` and created a single common `interview_modal.py` wrapper for them.

 **7/24** Created `junior-v2` test suite: 2 new tests, many more checks and bugfixes.
 Old results moved to `results-v1/` and `compare-v1/`.